 Led by Trauma-Informed Educators

-Devoted to creating school-wide trauma-sensitive reform
+Devoted to creating school-wide trauma-informed reform

-Professional Development Programs For Educators
+Trauma-Informed Programs For Educators

 Trauma-Sensitive Schools are ones where the educators:

-(Perry & Daniels, 2016; SAMSHA, 2015)
+(Perry & Daniels, 2016; Samasha, 2015)

-Creating a Trauma Sensitive School is about creating a culture that prioritizes safety, trust, choice, and collaboration.
+Creating a Trauma-Sensitive School is about creating a culture that prioritizes safety, trust, choice, and collaboration.
 Within a trauma-sensitive school, everyone (e.g., teachers, administrators, support staff, paraprofessionals, cafeteria staff, bus drivers, etc.) learns about the prevalence and impact of trauma in the lives of children and families.
 This awareness motivates and guides the examination and transformation of the school environment, policy/practice, educational strategies, staff training, and family involvement, etc. to ensure that children impacted by trauma can learn and be successful.
 (Wisconsin Department of Public Instruction, 2015)

 Trauma-Sensitive Schools are created via schoolwide trauma-informed practices aimed at helping children feel safe, be connected, get regulated and learn.
 (Alexander, 2016)

-Learn more about our Educating Traumatized Children Summit– 23 audio recordings from experts in the field of Trauma-Sensitive Schools.
+Learn more about our 2014 Educating Traumatized Children Summit– 23 audio recordings from experts in the field of Trauma-Sensitive Schools.